VenkatRaman3103/Reactivity-Engine/README.md

 }
 ```

-**State Guard:** Any mutation of state variables from *outside* the state file is caught at runtime and triggers a warning pointing to the available setter functions, helping enforce unidirectional data flow.
+**State Guard:** Any mutation of state variables from _outside_ the state file is caught at runtime and triggers a warning pointing to the available setter functions, helping enforce unidirectional data flow.

----

 ### Effects